COLLEGE OF ARTS AND SCIENCES

-Liberal Arts was featured as a premier offering of the, then, Philippine Wesleyan College (PWC) and the Liberal Arts Department became a by-word.
-In 1948, the department was upgraded to the College of Liberal Arts.
-In 1969, it was renamed as the College of Arts and Sciences (CAS) to reflect its growth and expansion into the sciences as well as its changing emphasis in line with the wider developments in the arena of education.
+Associate in Arts was one of the premier programs offered when Philippine Wesleyan College was found in 1946.
+Such program was offered in the College of Liberal Arts in 1948.
+In 1969, it was renamed as the College of Arts and Sciences to reflect its growth and expansion into the sciences as well as its changing emphasis in response to the dynamic development needs of higher education.